 Rachel is a Community Manager at RISI, working with the Rural Innovation Initiative consulting team as they help rural communities develop digital tech economies.

-As the Regional Director for the Southeast, Brandon leads the organization’s overall expansion strategy in the southeastern U.S. His roles consist of building and managing relationships with local and regional leadership and digital economic development stakeholders, identifying opportunities in the Black Belt and Mississippi Delta regions, with an emphasis on BIPOC and underserved communities that would benefit from a technology ecosystem.
+As the regional director, Brandon leads the organization’s overall expansion strategy in the southeastern U.S. His roles consist of building and managing relationships with local and regional leadership and digital economic development stakeholders, identifying opportunities in the Black Belt and Mississippi Delta regions, with an emphasis on BIPOC and underserved communities that would benefit from a technology ecosystem.

 In her role on the broadband team, Anderson assists rural communities in finding pathways for broadband expansion to unserved and underserved communities.
 She is passionate about broadband’s role in the future of rural economic development, because remote work is what allows her to live in her rural hometown of Roxboro, North Carolina.